qinguorui2001/tp/docs/UserGuide.md

 TA<sup>2</sup> is optimized for use via a **Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TA<sup>2</sup> can get your contact and assignment management tasks done faster than traditional GUI apps!

-This user guide provides you with installation instructions, a comprehensive guide and summary on features of TA<sup>2</sup> and some FAQs.
+This user guide provides you with installation instructions, a comprehensive guide, summary on features of TA<sup>2</sup> and some FAQs.

 If you are a new user, check out the [Quick start](#Quick-start) section to help you get started with TA<sup>2</sup>.